desktoppr/wbench/README.md

 $ wbench -u "Mozilla/5.0 (iPhone; U; ..." https://www.desktoppr.co/
 ```

+### Server performance measuring

+Server response times will be reported if the application is a ruby/rack application that returns the `X-Runtime` http header.
+Without that header the server performance will not be able to be measured.

 ### Ruby API

 You can programatically run the benchmarks.
 Simply specify the URL and